go to main contents

 • Community organization: Baix Camp Workshop.

-• Summary: This Master's thesis was developed in the academic year 2021/2022 and was intended to respond to the demand of the Baix Camp Workshop, regarding the need to develop a protocol in relation to the evaluation of the quality of life of people with intellectual disability who come to the center.
-At first, the student makes a search for the instruments currently available for the evaluation of the quality of life in people with intellectual disabilities and assesses their use and empirical support.
-Based on the results of the search, it will establish a protocol of which evaluation instruments may be more interesting depending on the characteristics of the different users of the center.
-When establishing the protocol, it will include recommendations of the most appropriate instruments based on each user profile.
+• Summary: This master's thesis was undertaken in the 2021-22 academic year and was intended to respond to the need of the Baix Camp Workshop for a protocol to evaluate the quality of life of people with intellectual disability who come to the centre.
+At first, the student compiles a list of the instruments currently available for evaluating the quality of life in people with intellectual disabilities and assesses their use and empirical support.
+The results of the assessment will be used to establish a protocol of the instruments that are most useful for the different users of the centre.
+The protocol will include recommendations about the most appropriate instruments for each user profile.